FREE-Merging: Fourier Transform for Efficient Model Merging: Experiments

 \textbf{Merging 8 ViTs.} We select the two visual encoders of CLIP, ViT-B/32 and ViT-L/14~\cite{radford2021learning}, as the pre-trained models and choose eight image classification tasks as target tasks: SUN397, Cars, RESISC45, EuroSAT, SVHN, GTSRB, MNIST, and DTD~\cite{yangadamerging}.
 Additionally, an MLP is used as the lightweight router.
 Detailed information on the datasets and baselines can be found in the Appendix~\ref{appendix:datasets}.

-The comparison results of various methods can be found in Table~\ref{tab:ViT-8-merging}.
-First, compared to existing methods that do not require additional training and data storage, our proposed FR-Merging shows significant improvements, achieving approximately 2.5\% on ViT-B/32 and around 1.5\% on ViT-L/14 over the current state-of-the-art, PCB-Merging~\cite{du2024parameter}.
-This indicates that the Fourier filtering effectively removes task-specific parameters from the task vector, greatly enhancing the generalization ability of the model and reducing performance loss due to task conflicts.
-Through FR-Merging, we can effectively construct a merged backbone that can be used independently at a low cost.
-Second, compared to methods requiring extra information, FREE-Merging also shows a considerable improvement about 2\%.
-This advantage is based on the lightweight computation and efficient expert extraction of FREE-Merging, as we achieved this with 1\% additional storage for each model, outperforming 3\% of EMR-Merging~\cite{huang2024emr} and 2\% of Twin-Merging~\cite{lu2024twin}.
+Table~\ref{tab:ViT-8-merging} presents the comparative results.
+First, FR-Merging outperforms other cost-free methods, improving ViT-B/32 by 2.5\% and ViT-L/14 by 1.5\% over PCB-Merging~\cite{du2024parameter}, demonstrating its effectiveness in reducing performance loss caused by task interference.
+Through FR-Merging, we can construct a merged backbone that can be used independently at a low cost.
+Here, we focus on the basic FR-Merging.
+In Sec.~\ref{sec:Transferability Analysis}, we discuss further improvements achieved by combining it with existing methods.
+Then, compared to methods requiring extra information, FREE-Merging also improves performance by 2\%, leveraging lightweight computation and efficient expert extraction, requiring only 1\% additional storage per model, outperforming 3\% of EMR-Merging~\cite{huang2024emr} and 2\% of Twin-Merging~\cite{lu2024twin}.
 Thus, FREE-Merging provides an excellent balance between storage, computation, and performance.

-\textbf{Merging 30 ViTs.} We select ViT-B/16 as the pre-trained model and evaluate the model merging performance across 30 image classification tasks.
-The dataset selection and configuration of fine-tuning tasks follow~\cite{huang2024emr}.
+\textbf{Merging 30 ViTs.} We select ViT-B/16 as the pre-trained model and evaluate the model merging performance across 30 image classification tasks following~\cite{huang2024emr}.

-The results are shown in Table~\ref{tab:ViT-30-avg}.
-Details can be found in Appendix~\ref{appendix:additional-30ViTs}.
-It can be found that, compared to current methods, our proposed FR-Merging and FREE-Merging show remarkable performance.
-Although real applications rarely involve merging such a large number of models, we introduce this experiment mainly to demonstrate that the proposed Fourier filtering and lightweight task experts can mitigate performance loss caused by task conflicts even in extreme scenarios.
-This further illustrates the effectiveness and broad applicability of our methods.
+Table~\ref{tab:ViT-30-avg} presents the results, with detailed analysis provided in Appendix~\ref{appendix:additional-30ViTs}.
+It is evident that our proposed FR-Merging and FREE-Merging exhibit remarkable performance.
+Although merging a large number of models is uncommon in practice, this experiment underscores the effectiveness of Fourier filtering and lightweight task experts in mitigating performance loss caused by task interference.
+These results highlight the robustness and broad applicability of our methods across diverse scenarios.